Trust and Compliance

 - Aryaka’s private global network is a closed network.

-- Transport of any data through the Aryaka Network is done through enterprise grade end-to-end encrypted tunnels.
+- Transport of any data through the Aryaka Network is done through enterprise grade encrypted tunnels.
 These tunnels are using industry standard IPsec technology and are established between each of the enterprise locations and the Aryaka network providing security services that are superior to MPLS.

 - Traffic flowing in or out of Aryaka points of presence will always be secured by an IPsec tunnel.